soscripted/sox/README.md

 #SOX

 Stack Overflow Extras is a project that stemmed from the [Stack Overflow Optional Features (SOOF)](https://github.com/shu8/Stack-Overflow-Optional-Features) project.
-It has a new collaborator, new look and features have been rewritten to be better!
+It has been written by [ᔕᖺᘎᕊ](stackexchange.com/users/4337810/) and [ᴉʞuǝ](stackoverflow.com/users/1454538/) new collaborator, new look and features have been rewritten to be better!

 The SOX userscript adds a bunch of **optional** features to all sites in the Stack Exchange network.
 These can be toggled on or off from an easy to use control panel (see screenshot below).